 Yes, you can also complete the GCCUT as a standalone degree at OSU or concurrently with another degree at a different institution.
 In this case you will need to submit a general Graduate School application (see the Admissions page of the Graduate School website), in addition to the GCCUT Supplemental Application.

 The Supplemental Application is a form specific to the GCCUT program, which allows us to solicit the information we need to make informed admissions decisions.
 Please note that the Supplemental Application is required in addition to general admission to the OSU Graduate School.

-As outlined above, if you are already an OSU graduate student, you have already been accepted to OSU and only need to submit a certificate request form in addition to the Supplemental Application.
-If you are not already an OSU graduate student, you will need to apply to the university in addition to the Supplemental Application.
+As outlined above, if you are already an OSU graduate student, you only need to submit a certificate request form in addition to the Supplemental Application.
+If you are not already an OSU graduate student, you will need to apply to the university but do no need to complete the Supplemental Application.